webdeveric/DI/readme.md

 There is a `pre-commit` hook that will run `phpcs` to check the coding style.
 If it fails, you will not be allowed to commit.

+### Tests

+If you add a feature, please create a test for it too.